ajamous1/Font-Eyedropper/README.md

 # Font-Eyedropper
-Font extraction tool that uses CNNs to detect fonts from images and GANs to generate customized font
+Font extraction tool that uses CNNs to detect fonts from images and conditional DCGANs to generate customized fonts to help facilitate creative workflows of Logo and Type designers

 Closed-Source Project.
-See available documentation and demonstrations in this repository to see how this tool operates.
+Expected release in May 2025.